-I normally markup charts on the blog but in this example, I would like you to identify the three peaks in the AO indicator.
-As you can see in the chart provided by Tradingsim. we entered the trade on the open at $50.62.
+Can you identify the three peaks in the AO indicator?
+As you can see in the chart, we entered the trade on the open at $50.62.

 Any short trader would have had enough reason with the negative news on Papa John’s founder at the time to short the morning pop.
 In addition, the AO was spiking like crazy and the rally did appear sustainable.

 Well, guess what happened – Papa John’s peaked at $55.83 before consolidating.
 This would have represented a move against us of 10.2%.
 Now if you are day trading and using a lot of leverage, it goes without saying how much this one trade could hurt your bottom line.